Poachers (film): Box office

+Critical response

-Furtivos is also notable for the cinematography by José Luis Cuadrado whose chiaroscuro effects for the film were inspired by the paintings of El Greco and Jusepe de Ribera.
+Furtivos is also notable for the cinematography by Luis Cuadrado, whose chiaroscuro effects for the film were inspired by the paintings of El Greco and Jusepe de Ribera.
 The look and pacing of the film follows the styles of John Ford and Alfred Hitchcock, the hallowed directors admired by Borau.

 The film earned critical praised from among others Vargas Llosa, Francisco Umbral, and Julián Marías.
 Critical praise was not unanimous and the film was attacked by sympathizers of Franco's regime.
 It also offended animal rights advocates in Spain for the scene in which Martina clubs a trapped she wolf with a shovel.

+Awards and nominations

+Furtivos premiered at the San Sebastian Film Festival where it won the first prize Golden Shell as best film.